 As always, please feel free to write to me, firstname.lastname@example.org, with any GNUish questions or suggestions for future installments.

-Richard Stallman’s speaking schedule
+Richard Stallman’s speaking schedule and other events

 Take action with the FSF